DEPUTY ASSISTANT SECRETARY FOR POLICY,

 MINE SAFETY AND HEALTH ADMINISTRATION

-Stephen R. Weatherford is the Deputy Assistant Secretary for Policy, Mine Safety and Health Administration (MSHA).
-He was appointed to the position in October 2012.
+Douglas L. Parker is the Deputy Assistant Secretary of Labor for Policy, Mine Safety and Health Administration (MSHA).
+He was appointed to the position in February 2014.